dougy147/pdftoref/README.md

 # Examples

-Here's the result on `pdftoref` with a recent article.
+Here's the result of `pdftoref` with a recent article.

 ![](images/example1.png)